killermann/ipm/content/articles/2012-04-05-wheres-the-straight-community.md

   - 'Articles &amp; Books'

 ---
 I write a decent amount about <a title="Sexuality Articles" href="/category/sexuality-2/" target="_blank">sexuality</a> here, and all over the web you can read articles about queer community.
 But I rarely talk about the straight community.
-We have an overdose of straight _culture_ super-injected into us on a five-thousand-times-a-day basis, but there&#8217;s a serious shortage of straight _community.  _
+We have an overdose of straight _culture_ super-injected into us on a five-thousand-times-a-day basis, but there&#8217;s a serious shortage of straight _community_.

 Let me ask you a few questions.
 Mull them over, then get back to me in the comments.
 I really want to hear what you have to say.